Quito: Economy

 Quito is the largest city in contribution to national GDP, and the highest in per capita income.
 Quito has the highest level of tax collection in Ecuador, exceeding the national 57% per year 2009, currently being the most important economic region of the country, as the latest "study" conducted by the Central Bank of Ecuador.

 The top major industries in Quito includes textiles, metals and agriculture, with major crops for export being coffee, sugar, cacao, rice, bananas and palm oil.

 Petroecuador, the largest company in the country and one of the largest in Latin America is headquartered in Quito.

-Headquarters and regional offices of many national and international financial institutions, oil corporations and international businesses are also located in Quito, making it a world class business city.
+Headquarters and regional offices of many national and international financial institutions, oil corporations and international businesses are also in Quito, making it a world class business city.

 In "The World according to GaWC" global cities report, which measures a city's integration into the world city network, Quito is ranked as a Beta city: an important metropolis instrumental in linking its region or state into the world economy.

 Politics

 Governance

 Quito is governed by a mayor and a 15-member city council.
 The mayor is elected to a five-year term and can be re-elected.
 The position also doubles as Mayor of the Metropolitan District of Quito (the canton).
-The current mayor is Santiago Guarderas.
+The current mayor is Pabel Muñoz Lopez.